 The goal of the Mobile Device Security for Enterprises (MDSE) project is to help organizations across business sectors develop a series of clear and repeatable reference mobile architectures that any organization can adapt and adopt to ease design, accelerate deployment, and build in security for their mobility program from the outset.

-- Privacy-Enhanced Build in which an organization wants to grant secure access while preserving privacy for end users or other organizations that own data on the device
+- Scenario 1 in which an organization wants to grant secure access while preserving privacy for end users or other organizations that own data on the device

-- Government Build in which strong data confidentiality is implemented using certified and validated technologies
+- Scenario 2 in which strong data confidentiality is implemented using certified and validated technologies